Abbotsford Bridge: History

 By February the next year, construction had resumed.
 On 8 April 25 men working on the bridge went on strike.
 This was of concern due to time dependent concreting being undertaken at that time.
 As the construction was considered unemployment relief, the constructing authority began to look for men who would do the work in their places.
 By 13 April, further details had emerged; the number of the men on strike was actually 32, and it had been caused by the alleged wrongful dismissal of three men who had left for their lunch break early.
 The strike continued until at least 21 April.
 Work had resumed by early May, and the bridge was reported as being a little over half completed at that time.

 It was reported in mid-May that construction work was in progress on the last two piers of the bridge, though low river levels meant that staging could not be installed to allow further work on the bridge framework.
 The estimated time of completion at this point was by the end of the year.
 It was noted in early September that the extension of the railway from Yelta was expected to occur once the bridge was completed.

 The bridge was still under construction in January 1928, and at that time the estimated date of completion was only a month away.
 The bridge finally opened to traffic on 14 April.
-The official opening of the bridge by the NSW Governor Dudley de Chair occurred on 10 July, and was celebrated by the cutting of the ribbon and an opening of the gates at each end of the lift span.
+The official opening of the bridge by the Governor of New South Wales Dudley de Chair occurred on 10 July, and was celebrated by the cutting of the ribbon and an opening of the gates at each end of the lift span.
 In return he was presented with a silver cigarette case.

 A major accident occurred at the bridge in August 1931.
 The paddle steamer E.R.O. struck the lift span of the bridge.
 The span had not been raised to a high enough level, causing it to clip the top of the steamer's funnel and rip apart the upper deck.
 High pressure steam was released during the accident causing some onlookers to believe the boat was on fire.
 It was at first thought the captain would be found amongst the wreckage of the upper deck, but he had been navigating the boat from the lower deck at that time.
 The captain displayed considerable skill; he immediately realised that further raising of the span despite being given the all clear meant it was not quite high enough.
 And through his actions as the boat progressed downstream caught in the current, he prevented the boat becoming stuck at the bridge.